Heads of bench

 The Head of Bench's administrative responsibilities include scheduling the work of the court, determining where and when the court will sit, and issuing practice notes.
 In some courts that function is given by statute.
 In others, it is exercised by convention with the consent of the other judges.

 The Chief Justice is the head of the judiciary in New Zealand and is also the Head of Bench of the Supreme Court.
 The President of the Court of Appeal presides in the Court of Appeal and has statutory administrative responsibilities for that court.
-The Chief High Court Judge is responsible to the Chief Justice for the administration of the High Court.
-Other Heads of Bench include:
+The President and the Chief High Court Judge are responsible to the Chief Justice for the administration of these courts.

 Heads of Bench meet regularly with the Chief Justice to discuss issues of inter-bench concern and to provide the basis for the communication of collective judicial views to the Executive.